gherson/Exemplar/LOG.md

 # Log of work
-Next: Show how common problems can be modelled with Exemplar.
-Enable assertion-less user examples as specs for unit tests only (testbed: prime_number.exem).
+Next: Enable assertion-less user examples as specs for unit tests only (testbed: prime_number.exem).
-Do last minute improvements before creating an official screencast.
+Do "last minute" improvements before creating an official screencast.

+* 2019-11-19: 7:10 -
+* 2019-11-18: Troubleshooting the bugs exposed by the re-ordering of the traces (to put longest examples first for assertion-less examples).
+9.75h
+* 2019-11-17: adjustments to store_if(), still trying to allow assertion-less examples.
+5.75hr
-* 2019-11-16: 5:25 - 6:45   Allow assertion-less user examples.
-Set up integration testing.
+* 2019-11-16: Working to allow assertion-less user examples, after work on re-enabling integration testing.
+9h
 * 2019-11-15: A few improvements, such as Elif True->Else, and fixed a couple of issues with fizz_buzz.exem.
 Asked repl.it for help re: a database error.
 6.25h
 * 2019-11-14: Improved repl.it UI and organized notes.
 3.5h.